euantayl/Aura/README.md

        bitKey = ['']       # bit.ly api key

 Edit the program to fill in your details into the required fields, and save aura_calc in the same folder as your project, or in your python scripts folder.
+This is going to be updated to be more user friendly in future updates.
 _________________________________________________
 Usage